-Choosing the right business loan can be a stressful and daunting experience, as different products, confusing terminology and varying interest rates can make it difficult to know where to begin.
+Choosing the right business loan can be a stressful and daunting experience.
+Different products, confusing terminology and varying interest rates can make it difficult to know where to begin.

 Figuring out how to cut through the reams of information to get to the heart of what is actually relevant will help you narrow down the search and ultimately find the right loan for your business.

 We often use business loans as a catch-all term, but is that what we really mean?
-To begin your search, it’s worth bearing in mind from the outset that financing your business doesn’t necessarily mean going to your high street bank and asking for a loan.
+Bear in mind from the outset that financing your business doesn’t necessarily mean going to your bank and asking for a loan.

-Today’s marketplace offers a huge variety of products across both the traditional and the alternative finance sectors.
-These are definitely worth exploring, and while the huge variety on offer can make it harder to narrow down the search, it does mean that business finance is more flexible now than it ever was.
+Today’s marketplace offers huge variety across both the traditional and the alternative finance sectors.
+This means business finance is more flexible now than it ever was.

 Let’s face it, interest rates are probably what you’ll look at first.
 It’s tempting to base your decision on the headline rate, but this rarely offers a true like-for-like comparison, unless all other features of available loans are the same.
 Is the quoted rate an APR or a monthly rate, for example?
 What is the term?
 Does it include setup fees?
 Will you be charged extra for repaying early?

-An easier and more relevant way to compare interest is to use a business loan calculator to work out the total cost of finance based on the rate on offer and the term.
-This way, you can calculate how much interest is being charged in total, what the monthly repayments will be, and what is most affordable for you.
+An easier and more relevant way to compare interest is to use a business loan calculator.
+You can calculate how much interest is being charged in total, what the monthly repayments will be, and what is most affordable for you.

 I often talk about “total cost of finance” because it really is the simplest way to lay it all on the table and make a decision.
 For example, a higher rate may work out cheaper in total over a shorter term, but you may be willing to pay a bit more overall in exchange for a longer term.
 It could be that even though the overall cost of the loan is less, higher monthly repayments rule it out as an option.